-This International Day Of The Girl we celebrate five young women with the moral compass and steely determination of Lisa Simpson, boldly showing the world what it means to fight like a girl.
+This International Day Of The Girl we celebrate seven young women with the moral compass and steely determination of Lisa Simpson, boldly showing the world what it means to fight like a girl.

 Greta Thunberg, 16.